gem5bootcamp/lps2024/slides/06-Contributing/02-testing.md

 ## gem5 Test Schedule

 1. **CI Tests**: These tests are run on every pull request to gem5, and every update to any pull request.
 The CI tests consist of the CPP and Python unit tests and a subset of the TestLib tests and Compilation tests.
 These are designed to run "quickly" (by gem5 standards), in under 4 hours.
 2. **Daily Tests**: These tests are run every day on the gem5 codebase.
-These tests consists of the larger Testlib tests.
+These tests consist of the larger Testlib tests.
-These tests typically take 12 hours or more to complete.
+They typically take 12 hours or more to complete.
 3.  **Weekly Tests**: These tests are run weekly on the gem5 codebase.
 These tests consist of the largest Testlib test suite and the Compilation tests.
 These tests typically take 1 to 2 days to complete.